 Understanding Your Students

 Remember that this can be a difficult time for young teens.
 As growing individuals, they are often self-conscious and easily embarrassed.
 They seek the approval of their peers and usually do not want to be different than other kids.
-Safe Sitter® recommends that you allow students to sit with their friends unless they begin to disrupt the class, as they will often feel more comfortable with friends.
+Allow students to sit with their friends unless they disrupt the class, as this often helps them feel more at ease.

 Keep in mind that your students are still children learning to manage their emotions, and because of this (and the hormones that come with this stage), they will have mood swings.
 Be patient and kind, give your attention to each student when they speak, and provide lots of positive feedback, such as “That’s a great answer.”
 Young teens need verbal confirmation and acceptance.
 Don’t be afraid to correct any technical errors; just correct mistakes gently.